Lucien Febvre: Annales

 In 1929, Lucien Febvre, along with his colleague and close friend Marc Bloch, established a scholarly journal, Annales d'histoire économique et sociale (commonly known as the Annales), from which the name of their distinctive style of history was taken.
 The journal followed Febvre's approach to describing history.
 Its approach was to educate the world about the dangers of old-world thinking to avoid possible future economic and political disasters.
 Its purpose was to influence academic circles to "study ... the present so as to reach a profounder understanding of the past."
 This journal was like no other scholarly publication at that time.

 The Annales was met with a very favorable critical reception and was very successful in its early years.
 It was in such demand that it was able to increase the frequency of its publications in 1932.
 However, in 1938 the journal appeared to be running its course and the publishers ceased their support.

 Later life

 In 1933 Febvre was appointed to a chair at the Collège de France.
 He published vigorously throughout the 1930s and early 40s, although World War II interrupted his work (following the Fall of France, parts of the country were occupied by Germany).

+In accordance with the Nazi regime, French editorial boards were to be stripped of Jews in accordance with German racial policies; while Bloch advocated disobedience, Febvre was passionate about the survival of Annales at any cost.
+He believed that it was worth making concessions to keep the journal afloat and to keep France's intellectual life alive.
+Bloch, forced to accede, turned the Annales over to the sole editorship of Febvre, who then changed the journal's name to Mélanges d'Histoire Sociale.
+Bloch was forced to write for it under the pseudonym Marc Fougères.

 In June 1944, Marc Bloch was executed, and so Febvre became the man who carried the Annales into the post-war period, most notably by training Fernand Braudel and co-founding the VI section of the École Pratique des Hautes Etudes, later known as École des Hautes Études en Sciences Sociales (EHESS).

 Febvre died in 1956 in Saint-Amour, France, where the College Lucien Febvre and Avenue Lucien Febvre are named after him.
 He is also honoured in street names in Besancon and Strasbourg.